 Copyright is an economic right that gives you the opportunity to make commercial gain from the exploitation of your works.
 This is generally done by licensing the right to use the work to clients.

 Copyright is an area which is governed by the Copyright, Designs and Patents Act, 1988.
-When you create a collage, painting, drawing, diagram, map, chart, plan, engraving, etching, lithograph, woodcut or similar work, you have created an artistic work and that is protected by copyright, provided that your illustrations fall into any one of these categories.
+When you create a painting, drawing, collage, diagram, map, chart, plan, engraving, etching, lithograph, woodcut or similar work, you have created an artistic work and that is protected by copyright, provided that your illustration fall into any one of these categories.
 Copyright is a legal area which is governed by the Copyright, Designs and Patents Act, 1988.

 If you own copyright, then unless you authorise others to do so, you are generally the only person who has the right to make copies of your illustrations.
-If someone else makes a copy without your permission, they are infringing your copyright.
+If someone else makes a copy without your permission, they may be infringing your copyright.
 There are certain exceptions for use of a copyright work such as if the use is deemed “fair”.
 Please see our note on Copyright Infringement for further information on the exceptions.

 Copyright in your illustration is an economic right.
 It is different from ownership of the physical illustration itself (if you create physical artwork).

 You can give permission to individuals or companies to reproduce your illustration, which is known in the illustration trade as granting a licence.
 To avoid disputes later, we recommend that your licence should be in writing and should set out the use that can be made of your illustration, the territory it is used in and the duration of the licence, and also any restriction you wish to place on the use.
 You can grant licences for different uses.
 See Writing a Licence.

 Although this is generally not recommended, you can sell your copyright, which means that you have no further right of reproduction in your work, and the client can use how they wish with no restrictions.
 This is known as an assignment, but will only be effective if you put it in writing.
 Copyright is a very valuable commodity.
-It affords the owner the exclusive right to reproduce an image (or sell on to allow others to reproduce it) in any way throughout the world for the period of copyright.
+It gives the owner the exclusive right to reproduce an image (or sell on to allow others to reproduce it) in any way throughout the world for the period of copyright.
 If a client wants you to assign copyright in your commissioned artwork they must be prepared to pay a sum that reflects all the possible uses they could put the artwork to.